 Non-recourse financing can help private company employees (like you) exercise stock options.
 Your equity is the collateral — and because it’s non-recourse financing, your other personal assets are never at risk.

 Before we jump into the details, let’s look at why financing could be helpful in the first place.

-Typically, it’s better to exercise your stock options earlier rather than later.
-Assuming your company continues to grow, exercising earlier means less tax on exercise and less tax after the IPO — which means more profit for you.
+Typically, it can be better to exercise your stock options earlier rather than later.
+Assuming your company continues to grow, exercising earlier means less tax on exercise and less tax after the IPO — which means more gains for you.

 (To see firsthand the advantages of early exercising, check out our case study on Snowflake stock options.)

 However, for many employees of high-growth companies on the path to IPO or exit, exercising options can be financially out of reach.